FOSSEE/st-scripts/using_sage/script.rst

 ..
 R9

+And we get the expected differential of the expression.

+..
+L10

+{{{ Show the slide 'Partial Differentiation' }}}

+..
+R10

-We can also obtain the partial differentiation of an expression w.r.t one of the variables.
+We can also obtain the partial differentiation of an expression with one of the vriables.
 Let us differentiate the expression ``exp(sin(y - x^2))/x`` w.r.t x and y.
+Switch to sage notebook and type

 ..
-L9
+L11
 ::

     var('x y')